 Contact Information Please address your questions or suggestions to:

 |Professor Tomas Schonbek|

 The organizersApart from Professor Schonbek, the Math Circle at FAU would not be able to function without the help of the following people who are generously giving of their time and efforts.
 In strict alphabetical order of their last names, they are:

 - Dr. Ana Escuder

-- Dr. Lee Klingler, who is the chair of the Mathematical Sciences Department, and whose idea it was to start the circle.
+- Dr. Lee Klingler, whose idea it was to start the circle.

 - Dr. Yuandan Lin